Carolyn E. Reed Traveling Fellowship Award

 The Reed Traveling Fellowship grant applications will be initially reviewed and evaluated by the TSF Reed Awards Committee.
 The Committee will make a formal recommendation for funding to the TSF Board of Directors.

-Terms: Training is to be completed within one year of selection.
-75% percent of the award will be paid to the recipient 30–60 days prior to beginning the educational program.
-A final written summary must be submitted (within 30 days of the fellowship’s completion) to TSF summarizing the educational experience and reviewing changes in practice on return to the home institution.
-The remaining award will be paid to the recipient on receipt of the final summary.
+Terms: Training must be completed within one year of selection.
+75% of the award will be disbursed 30–60 days prior to beginning the educational program.
+The proposed fellowship must be a new opportunity and not part of an existing program in which the applicant is already participating.
+A final written summary must be submitted to TSF within 30 days of completing the fellowship, summarizing the educational experience and any resulting changes in practice upon return to the home institution.
+The remaining funds will be released upon receipt of this report.
+If applying as a resident, the fellowship must begin only after the completion of training.

 Mentor/Convenor